Rparekh123/stock-prediction-capstone/README.md

 ## Modeling and Forecasting
 For the models that were compared, there were 3 main models.
 The ARIMA, Prophet, and a SARIMAX model.
 Each provided a forecast on a testing set to compare which model would provide the lowest error score.
 The lowest error score meant higher confidence in the models prediction for the next day.
+The closing prices were the ones being predicted on.
+If an investor can gauge the closing price of a stock for the next day it allows them to set up a trade whether or not to buy or sell.

+## Further Improvements
+The next step would be to build a more complex model such as a reinforcement model in order to create a automated system to automatically trade these stocks.